thln2ejz/OS_Bash/README.md

 https://imgs.xkcd.com/comics/  ->  #403 Forbidden

-With no permission to access the directory, its image files can still be downloaded with wget if their filenames are known; so these filenames  would first need to be detected, ie scraped from index.html files.
+With no permission to access the directory, its image files can still be downloaded with wget if their filenames are known; so these filenames would first need to be detected, i.e. scraped from index.html files.

 The cartoon images are located at: